lihebi/blog/_posts/2014-09-09-com-s363-projects-guide-for-mac-and-unix.md

 ---

+If you are not familiar with command line, learn yourself.
+Links below may help.

 #Environment Setup
 If you use mac, you may already have java environment set up for you.
 To check this, go to terminal and execute this command: